aquasecurity/kube-bench/docs/running.md

 kube-bench includes a set of test files for Red Hat's OpenShift hardening guide for OCP 3.10 and 4.1.
 To run this you will need to specify `--benchmark rh-07`, or `--version ocp-3.10` or,`--version ocp-4.5` or `--benchmark rh-1.0`

-when you run the `kube-bench` command (either directly or through YAML).
+`kube-bench` supports auto-detection, when you run the `kube-bench` command it will autodetect if running in openshift environment.

-There is work in progress on a [CIS Red Hat OpenShift Container Platform Benchmark](https://workbench.cisecurity.org/benchmarks/5248) which we believe should cover OCP 4.* and we intend to add support in kube-bench when it's published.

 ### Running in a GKE cluster